The Mount Haemus Award

 2014 – ‘Almost unmentionable in polite society’?
 Druidry and Archaeologists in the Twentieth Century

 Dr Julia Farley discusses the changing attitudes of twentieth century archaeologists studying the nature of ancient Druidry.
 As archaeology emerged as a professional discipline, its nature and character were shaped in part by its relationship to other ways of understanding the past.
 These included traditional antiquarian approaches as well as spiritual and religious ideas.
 The struggle to determine a new archaeological orthodoxy was played out in the context of a sometimes strained but always lively relationship with modern Druid movements, often centring on the understanding of particular sites, including Stonehenge.
-Julia obtained her PhD from the University of Leicester, and went on to spend a year working as the Curator of the European Iron Age collections at the British Museum.
-She has now returned to the University of Leicester for a three year post-doctoral fellowship, researching the role of gold and silver in Iron Age and Roman Britain.
+Julia obtained her PhD from the University of Leicester, and is now the Curator of the European Iron Age collections at the British Museum.

 Ian Rees analyses and seeks to interpret the work of psychologist and Druid Graham Howe, showing the centrality of the archetype of the Druid within it, and comparing it to more recent therapeutic work drawing from Preiddeu Annwn and the Mabinogion.
 Particular attention will be given to explaining and interpreting the concepts and models behind his healing approach, which unites both non-dual spirituality with the direct experience of the body, and placing them within the wider tradition of Druidic philosophy and healing approaches.
 The intention of the paper will be be to represent his work in such a way that therapists and Druids of whatever occupation can make use of it today.